City of Hawkesbury

+The City of Hawkesbury is a local government area that is located on the far northwest fringe of the Greater Sydney area in New South Wales, Australia.
+The local government area is located in the Hawkesbury and Blue Mountains regions.
+Hawkesbury City is named after the Hawkesbury River.
+Major towns in the City of Hawkesbury are Windsor and Richmond.
+It is a member council of the Hawkesbury River County Council.

-The Mayor of the City of Hawkesbury is Cr.
-Sarah McMahon, a member of the Liberal Party.
+The mayor of the City of Hawkesbury is Cr.
+Les Sheather, an independent associated with the Liberal Party.

-Suburbs and localities
+Suburbs and localities in the local government area

 Suburbs and localities in the City of Hawkesbury are:

 History

 The original inhabitants of the Hawkesbury district were the Darug tribe of Aboriginals, also spelt as Dharug or Daruk.
 The river, which they called Derrubbin, was a focal point as a source of food and transport.
 The Darug people used the river to farm for fish, eels, water birds, and mussels.
 They also used the river as a mode of transport in bark canoes.

 It was first settled by Europeans in 1794 in a bid to acquire arable land to feed the increasing population of the penal colony at Sydney.
 In April 1794, Lieutenant Governor Francis Grose submitted plans for the first 22 farms on the Hawkesbury River in the present Pitt Town Bottoms area.
-In June 1795 a camp of Aboriginal peoples opposing the landtakings was harassed by a British regiment commanded by Paterson (who later regretted the necessary injustice).
+In June 1795, Lieutenant Governor William Paterson deployed troops to engage with Aboriginals inhabiting land along the Hawkesbury River.

 By 1811 Governor Lachlan Macquarie established the five Macquarie Towns in the area.
 They are Windsor, Richmond, Castlereagh, Wilberforce and Pitt Town.
 Many of the early 19th century buildings still survive today.
 Ebenezer has the oldest surviving church and school building in Australia.
 Windsor District Council was formed in 1843 and disbanded in 1846.
 In 1871 the Borough Council of Windsor was founded and the Richmond Borough Council followed in 1872.
 The two councils amalgamated in 1949 to become the Municipality of Windsor.
 Colo Shire Council was established in 1906 and joined Windsor Municipal Council from 1 January 1981 to become Hawkesbury Shire Council.
 On 1 July 1989, Hawkesbury became a City.

 On its creation in 1981, Hawkesbury was largely rural, but urban expansion within Sydney has since transformed the southern part of the area into dormitory suburbs.
 The northern part of the local government area still contains some farmlands and national parkland.